The Marvelous Land Of Oz

 In the Jackdaw's Nest

-great body, "is the most novel experience I ever heard of.
-The
+of its great body, "is the most novel experience I ever heard

-remember distinctly is walking through the forest and hearing a
+thing I remember distinctly is walking through the forest and

 juggernaut?"